 14. Start a New Book

 Have reading on your New Year’s Resolution list?
 Get started with it already.
 Start reading instead of watching Netflix.
 Pick up a book you’ve been meaning to read.
-Check out last year’s best-sellers for some ideas.
+Here’s a list you 10 books that can change your life in your 20s.

 15. Set Your Intentions